-RELATIONSHIP BETWEEN LCA LADDERS
+SCALE DIFFERENCES BETWEEN LCA LADDERS AND TECHNOLOGY ICONS

-As one becomes familiar with a range of technological types, including transportation methods, water treatment techniques, end methods of food production, one notes a repetition of sequence used to acquire these throughout independent of scales of activity, from home to community to region.
-For example, there are scales at which certain efficient transport means are more appropriate then others and each of these possesses a matching scale of other technologies in the LCA ladder.
-Efficiency of scale seems to work within the parameters of the LCA ladder and even issues of time energy efficiency etc. could be better dealt with by through these integrated scalar conditions.
-Below is depicted the relationship between scale changes on the vertical access, similar scale working along the LCA Ladder, end date which starts at simply at a pictorial icon level and progresses in depth relative to performance information.
-This information will latter be used to demonstrate how modeling can be accomplished through the use of the LCA sequence.
+As one becomes familiar with a range of technological types, including transportation methods, water treatment techniques, and methods of food production, one notes a repetition of techniques used to acquire these throughout different scales of activity, from home to community to region.
+For example, there are scales at which certain efficient transport means are more appropriate than others, yet all fit under some sort of vehicular motion of a given type.
+Appropriateness of scale is based on overall resource use and the LCA Ladder scale being considered.
+These considerations include energy and resource input-output as compared to perceptions of time and money.5